 About Travel & Tours

 Mass Audubon has been leading discerning travelers to the world's most exciting wilderness destinations since the early 1960’s.
+Our mission is to combine world-class birding with broader education about the natural world and the culture of the place.
 Why does a conservation organization have a travel program?
 Because we know that the more time one spends out in nature, learning about the natural world, the more one will be likely to embrace the protection of wildlife and their habitats.

 The tours are designed to help you learn about birds, wildlife, and the natural world—be it Maine or Mongolia—while having fun with a group of like-minded people.